- 12 Best Companies for Custom Boxes and Packaging - February 12, 2024

 …allow you to host video calls, conference calls, online meetings and big, powerful webinars.

-This Zoom review covers the platform’s capabilities as video conferencing and webinar software.
+This Zoom review covers the Zoom’s capabilities as a video conferencing and webinar software, as well as Zoom pricing, pros/cons, and Zoom alternatives.

-Here are some of the basic features that are included:
+Here are some of the basic features that are included in Zoom Meetings:

 - Screen sharing: Meet one-on-one or with large groups and show others what is going on on your screen.
-This is helpful whether you’re presenting a deck, walking someone through a product demo, or turning on your computer’s camera and showing your face.
+This is helpful whether you’re presenting a deck, work meetings, walking someone through a product demo, or even calls with friends.
 A basic capability but important nonetheless.

-- One-on-one meetings: Host unlimited one-on-one meetings even with their free plan.
+- One-on-one meetings: You can host unlimited, 30-hour one-on-one meetings even with their free plan.
 Zoom is an excellent resource for you if you need to organize professional one-to-one meetings with people across the country without paying a cent.

-- Group video conferences: These meetings can host up to 500 participants (if you purchase the “large meeting” add-on).
+- Group video conferences: These meetings can host up to 500 participants (or 1,000 if you purchase the “large meeting” add-on).
 There is even a free plan that allows you to host video conferences of up to 40 minutes and up to 100 participants.

 - Education: This is a plan for educators.
 It helps create easy to use meeting rooms for professors and students.
 Zoom Education plans are used by tons of universities like Stanford, Berkeley, Drexel, and more.
-This plan starts at $1,800 per year and includes 20 hosts at that price.
+This plan starts at $1,800 per year and includes 20 hosts at that price, and 300 participants.

-- Telehealth: Zoom has created a unique platform for telehealth professionals who want to use the platform to work directly with patients via video conferencing for things like consultations, specialist visits, and care coordination.
-The price of this plan isn’t advertised on the website, though, so you must contact their sales department to learn more information.
+- Healthcare: Zoom has created a unique platform for telehealth professionals who want to use the platform to work directly with patients via video conferencing for things like consultations, specialist visits, and care coordination.
+Pricing starts at $14.99/month/license that hosts up to 100 participants and group meetings up to 30 hours.

-Zoom’s webinar features are an add-on that you can purchase to go along with Zoom’s video conferencing feature.
-Zoom Webinar is not a separate being.
-Meaning, in order to use Zoom’s webinar tool, you also need to purchase a Zoom Pro account or better.
+Zoom’s webinar and events feature is an add-on that you can purchase to go along with Zoom’s video conferencing feature.
+But, Zoom Webinar is not a separate being.
+That means in order to use Zoom’s webinar tool, you also need to purchase a Zoom Pro account or better.

 Zoom Webinar Features